 One of the world’s richest sapphire deposits was mined in nearby Kings Plains.
 Sapphires are gem varieties of the mineral corundum and form in several colours.
 Admire polished gems in jewellery shops such as Inverell Jewellers and Billabong Blue Sapphire.

-You can fossick for sapphires and other gems and quartz crystals in various locations, including Billabong Blue Sapphire Fossicking Park and Seven Oaks Sapphire Fossicking, next to pretty Frazer Creek.
-Many fossicking sites allow camping and you can enjoy bushwalking and birdwatching too.
+You can fossick for sapphires, gems and quartz crystals in various locations, including Billabong Blue Sapphire Fossicking Park and 7 Oaks Sapphire Fossicking, next to pretty Frazer Creek.
+Many fossicking sites allow camping, and are great spots for bushwalking and birdwatching.

-You’ll find many more delightful things to do in and around Inverell, which is 50 minutes’ drive west of Glen Innes and 90 minutes northwest of Armidale.
-The National Transport Museum is in Inverell and full of classic and vintage cars.
-The captivating Inverell Art Gallery is in two colonial buildings.
+There are lots of places to stay in Inverell, which is 50 minutes’ drive west of Glen Innes and 90 minutes northwest of Armidale.
+Other things to do include a visit to Inverell Art Gallery, found in two colonial buildings, and the National Transport Museum, full of classic and vintage cars.

-Lake Inverell Reserve is a popular spot for picnics, barbecues and fishing.
-A scenic drive north is Kwiambal National Park, where there are more bushwalking tracks as well as mountain-biking trails and great spots for fishing and camping.
-You can enjoy river fishing on the Slippery Rock track.
+Lake Inverell Reserve is a popular spot for picnics, BBQs and fishing.
+A scenic drive north is Kwiambal National Park, where there are more bushwalking tracks, as well as mountain bike trails and top spots for fishing and camping.
+Try river fishing on the Slippery Rock walking track.